inmagik/use-eazy-auth/README.md

 ### <Auth />

 The main entry point where you have to configure your authentication behaviours.

-`eazy-auth` use your provided `loginCall` to authenticated your user from given credentials, `loginCall` must be a function that return a `Promise` that resolves a valid `access token` from given credentials you choice.
+`eazy-auth` use your provided `loginCall` to authenticated your user from given credentials, `loginCall` must be a function that return a `Promise` that resolves a valid `access token`.

 After grabbing the access token from `loginCall` `eazy-auth` call the `meCall` with this `access token` and if the `meCall` resolves `eazy-auth` authenticate the user and store the valid `access token` using the given `storageBackend`.
 When the `Auth` Component mounts check if the storage contains the `access token` and